 We examined the State's practices regarding document retention in connection with information and records pertaining to regular claimed expenditures (and related payments) by providers under the Medicaid program.
-Supplemental Medicaid payments including DSH, IME and DGME made to qualifying hospitals, hospital service costs and related payments made on behalf of the uninsured were also evaluated.
+Supplemental Medicaid payments including DSH, UPL and ACO payments made to qualifying hospitals, hospital service costs and related payments made on behalf of the uninsured were also evaluated.

 All pertinent records and documentation required to support payment adjustments, as described in 42 CFR §455.304, were available for our review.
-The primary record documenting uncompensated care costs for Medicaid and uninsured patients was a comprehensive survey developed jointly with the State for the DSH audit, which was submitted by each hospital that received DSH payments during the fiscal year ended September 30, 2012.
+The primary record documenting uncompensated care costs for Medicaid and uninsured patients was a comprehensive survey developed jointly with the State for the DSH audit, which was submitted by each hospital that received DSH payments during the Medicaid State Plan rate year ended September 30, 2015.